benchopt/benchopt/doc/config.rst

 Config File Structure
 ---------------------

-The config files for benchOpt follow the Microsoft Windows INI files structure.
+The config files for benchopt follow the Microsoft Windows INI files structure.
 The global setting are grouped in a ``[benchopt]`` section:

 .. code-block:: ini